The co-op bookstore for avid readers

 About the Author

-Greenblatt, Stephen: - Stephen Greenblatt, PhD, is Cogan University Professor of the Humanities at Harvard University and general editor of The Norton Anthology of English Literature.
-He is author of the Pulitzer Prize- and National Book Award-winning The Swerve.
+Greenblatt, Stephen: - Stephen Greenblatt is Cogan University Professor of the Humanities at Harvard University.
+He has written extensively on English Renaissance literature and acts as general editor of The Norton Anthology of English Literature and The Norton Shakespeare.
+He is the author of fourteen books, including The Swerve, winner of the Pulitzer Prize and National Book Award, and Will in the World, a Pulitzer Prize finalist.

 Praise for this book